Q. Can I download a library ebook to my Kindle?

 Workarounds

-Many ebook platforms, including Ebsco and ProQuest Ebook Central, will allow you to download a chapter or limited number of pages at one time.
+Many ebook platforms, including EBSCO and ProQuest Ebook Central, will allow you to download a chapter or limited number of pages at one time.
 These PDFs are yours to keep and do not expire.
 You can transfer PDFs to a Kindle if the file does not have digital rights management (DRM) limitations.

 Read more about transferring PDFs to your Kindle at the link below.